Our Year in Review 2024 is ready for you to engage and respond!

 Building Culture through Educators' Strengths

-When youth and families look to educators for guidance, learning, and support, it can be tempting to just stay strong, to "tough it out" without talking about the challenges, or play small about our role.
 We can begin to turn our culture toward true nurturing by starting to practice vulnerability, joyful presence, boundaries, and care with each other.

 Research

-We seek to make the connection between the well-trod territory of trauma neuroscience adverse childhood experiences, and the acknowledged-yet-unsupported need for cultural, communal, spiritual, and just healing practices for care professionals themselves.
-We seek research that affirms our members stories.
+We seek to make the connection between the well-trod territory of trauma neuroscience, adverse childhood experiences, and <--> the acknowledged-yet-unsupported need for cultural, communal, spiritual, and just healing practices for care professionals themselves.
+We seek research that affirms our members' stories.

 Sources